A Bit Late But Welcome to 1984

 Of course I understand what they meant – those who need health insurance can go on the internet and find more and better options than they might otherwise encounter and we have been repeatedly exposed to the notion that “health insurance is health care.”
 Admittedly that’s not quite “War is Peace” or “Freedom is Slavery” but January 1 is approaching and by the time it arrives we might just find that we have another 26 years until 2010.

-9 replies on “A Bit Late But Welcome to 1984”
+9 responses to “A Bit Late But Welcome to 1984”

 The coming health care bill has made it pointedly clear that a few states are going to have to step up to the bat on this one.
 California One Care will pass either next year, as the California legislature has enough democrats to override Arnolds Veto ability and pass the related tax increase.
 Pennsylvania also has a bill gaining a lot of traction HB 1660/SB 400 which and this is a shocker has Bipartisan support their bill has 5 republican Co-signers and the Governor has said he will sign the bill’s if/when they get to him.